Šarūnas Jasikevičius: Lithuanian senior national team

 Jasikevičius started his senior national team career in 1997, when he played for Lithuania's senior national team at the EuroBasket 1997.
 Jasikevičius was also a member of the senior Lithuanian national team that won the bronze medal at the 2000 Summer Olympics.
 He averaged 14.0 points and 5.1 assists, and scored a tournament-high 27 points, in a semifinals loss to the United States.

 Jasikevičius also led Lithuania to the EuroBasket 2003 gold medal.
 He was named the tournament's MVP, after averaging 14.0 points and 8.2 assists per game.

 Jasikevičius also helped Lithuania win the bronze medal at the EuroBasket 2007.
 He averaged 10.4 points and 5.6 assists per game, and scored a tournament-high 18 points against Turkey, on 3 September 2007.

 As of 2012, he was the only Lithuanian basketball player to participate in the Summer Olympics four times in a row.
 He retired from the Lithuanian national team following the 2012 Summer Olympics.
-In his entire career as a senior Lithuania national basketball team member, he averaged 10 points, 2.3 rebounds, and 4.9 assists per game.
+Over his entire career as a senior Lithuania national basketball team member, he averaged 10 points, 2.3 rebounds, and 4.9 assists per game.
+He was named to the FIBA EuroBasket 2000–2020 Dream Team in 2020.